Imfortes/lingerie/README.md

-# Edge Photography

-This is mobile first landing page
+# La Lorem lingerie

 In the project I used:

     - HTML for markup
     - Sass for styling
-    - jQuery for scrolling
+    - Vanilla JS
     - gulp for building
-# lingerie